Aircraft Reactor Experiment: Background

-Reactor
+Design

 The ARE was designed to be a prototype of a 350-megawatt, BeO-moderated, circulating-fuel aircraft reactor.
 It used a fuel composed of 53.09 mole % NaF, 40.73 mole % ZrF4, and 6.18 mole % UF4.
 The reactor was a BeO cylinder with bent tubes directing flowing fuel through the core in both directions.
 It was surrounded by an Inconel shell.
-The ARE operational life targeted 1000 hours, with as much time as possible at the full power level of 3 megawatts.
+The ARE operational life targeted 1,000 hours, with as much time as possible at the full power level of 3 MW.
 The design fuel temperature was 1500 F, with a 350 F temperature rise across the core, though the peak temperature reached 1580 F in steady operation and peaked at 1620 F in transients.
 46 gal of fuel flowed through the reactor per minute at a core pressure of about 40 psi.
 Sodium was pumped through the reactor at a rate of 150 gal per minute with about 50 psi of pressure.

 The fuel salt transferred heat to a helium loop, which then transferred the heat to water.
 Additionally, the reflector and moderator blocks were cooled with a liquid sodium metal cooling loop, which also transferred heat to helium and then water.
 The reactor contained one neutron source (15 curies of polonium-beryllium), one regulating rod, and three helium-cooled boron carbide shim rods.
 The experiment was instrumented with two fission chambers, two compensated ionization chambers, and 800 thermocouples.

 The ARE control system could automatically scram the reactor based on high neutron flux, fast reactor period, high reactor exit fuel temperature, low heat exchanger fuel temperature, low fuel flow rate, and loss of offsite power.